odayakanaasa/steve-and-kateri-wedding/content/posts/hotel.md

 icon: "/icons/hotel.svg"
 ---

-We have found a hotel!
 We were able to secure a block of rooms at the Hampton Inn Minneapolis/Eagan.
 The rate per night is $109 plus tax and can be reserved by either calling and mentioning the Frost wedding or by reserving at the link below.
 If you're able to find a better rate online using a different website or a coupon code feel free to go that route, but please let us know so we can assign you to our block.

 [Reserve Your Room](http://hamptoninn.hilton.com/en/hp/groups/personalized/M/MSPEGHX-CFW-20180720/index.jhtml;jsessionid=T42TFF3LRTHL4CSQA0Q3MQQ)